Our Maryland-based attorneys are reviewing Camp Lejeune water poisoning lawsuits in all 50 states.

-For a period of 35 years (from the 1950s to the 1980s) an estimated 1 million former residents and employees at the Camp Lejeune Marine Corps base in North Carolina were being supplied with drinking water that was poisoned with massive levels of industrial chemicals.
-Subsequent studies have shown that the exposure to these chemicals caused former Camp Lejeune personnel to suffer higher rates of cancer, birth defects, and other diseases.
+For 35 years (from the 1950s to the 1980s) an estimated 1 million former residents and employees at the Camp Lejeune Marine Corps base in North Carolina were being supplied with drinking water that was poisoned with massive levels of industrial chemicals.
+Subsequent studies have shown that exposure to these chemicals caused former Camp Lejeune personnel to suffer higher rates of cancer, birth defects, and other diseases.

 In this post, we will look at:

 - Water Contamination at Camp Lejeune

 - Cancers Linked to Camp Lejeune Water

 Two months have passed since the CLJA was enacted.
 During the first month, over 3,000 CLJA claims were filed with the JAG Tort Claims Unit.
 Based on information received from other lawyers, we believed that there are currently between 50,000-100,000 Camp Lejeune cases signed up and either filed or waiting to be filed.

 A big question on the minds of Camp Lejeune attorneys and plaintiffs is will the government try to settle CLJA claims or aggressively defend them?